<?xml version="1.0" encoding="UTF-8"?>

 &lt;li&gt;Machines ‘listen’ through standardised filtering or data-driven feature extraction and not by tapping into the fully-embodied experience of a human listening and performing before an audience.&lt;/li&gt;

 &lt;li&gt;The live-mixing interface displays the potentials of hybridising human and machine capabilities in archive-based soundscape composition.
-In cultural theory, these cybernetic chimeras appear have been denoted assemblages or social machines.&lt;/li&gt;
+In cultural theory, these cybernetic chimeras appear to have been denoted assemblages or social machines.&lt;/li&gt;

 &lt;/ul&gt;